PackeTsar/autoshell/README.md

 Bundled modules are included in the default installation of Autoshell and can be imported for use immediately after installation.
 The bundled module files can be found in the `autoshell/modules/` folder under the project folder.
 You can use these bundled modules as a reference when writing your own module as they both must adhere to the Autoshell module API.

 ### User-Written Modules
 If you are not able to accomplish the automation tasks you want using the bundled modules (which is common), then you can write your own module to accomplish your task.
 Autoshell makes this quite easy since much of the difficult work will have been done by the time the code in your module is called.
+User-written modules can be imported using its file path (ie: `-m mymods/mymodule.py`) or you can reference the file name in a config-file.

 ### Autoshell Module API
 Autoshell will attempt to call any imported module at three (3) points during execution.